hairesis/docker.github.io/engine/installation/linux/fedora.md

 3. Add your user to `docker` group.

     ```bash
-    $ sudo usermod -aG docker your_username`
+    $ sudo usermod -aG docker $USER
     ```

-4. Log out and log back in.

-    This ensures your user is running with the correct permissions.
+4. To ensure your user is running with the correct permissions

+    - Restart the docker service
+    - Log out and log back in

 5. Verify that your user is in the docker group by running `docker` without `sudo`.